hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

     </body>
 ```

-or stored in a separate file, and then referenced somewhere the HTML (commonly in the head):
+Or stored in a separate file, and then referenced somewhere the HTML (commonly in the head):

 ```html
     <head>